f64u/putshebang/README.rst

         :target: https://travis-ci.org/faddyy/putshebang

-A small tool that helps in adding the appropriate shebang
+A small tool that helps in adding the appropriate shebang to a set of files

 * Free software: GNU General Public License v3